 Writing a family care plan can help

-Many parents experiencing mental illness find there are periods where they're well, and then some periods of 'crisis' when they may be unable to cope and need extra support or emergency help.
+Many parents experiencing mental illness find there are periods where they're well, and then some periods of 'crisis' when they may need extra support or emergency help.
 It may be decided that you need to get extra help in a hospital or a clinic.